A shopping trip turned into an event that happens here more often than not. We have to venture out for at least an hour every couple of weeks to shop.

 For some, supporting local businesses outweighs saving money.
 The price difference can’t be ignored for others, especially when a limited budget is involved.
 Balancing quality and cost is key when making these decisions.

 Once we realized our occasional trips to larger stores were necessary, we made them feel less like an errand.
 Instead of approaching these outings with dread, we turned them into something to look forward to.
-Grocery shopping quickly became an event for us; sometimes, we met up with our friends.

 Planning Lunch Stops During Shopping Trips